shelleywong/CSCI211-Course-Materials/Labs/lab02.md

 Read how to test a program that has error output on the [Introduction to Testing](http://www.ecst.csuchico.edu/~trhenry/classes/general/how_to_test.html#error) page.<br/>

-If a program is required to have error output, Turnin will check the value returned by main() (the exit status).
+If a program is required to have error output, INGInious will check the value returned by main() (the exit status).
 It should be 0 if there were no errors, 1 if there were errors.
 You can see the exit status of the program that just finished executed using the echo command:

 ```
 $ ./even < t01.in > t01.myout 2> t01.myerr